-Cheque Bounce in India — Legal Notice, Section 138 NI Act & Complete Guide
+Cheque Bounce Legal Notice India — Section 138 NI Act, 30-Day Deadline & Format

 A cheque bounce is not just a banking problem — it is a criminal offence under Section 138 of the Negotiable Instruments Act, 1881.
 The moment your bank returns the cheque, a 30-day clock starts.
 Here is everything you need to know and exactly what to do.